TristanBeucher/tristanbeucher.github.io/_posts/2024-06-15-Decoding-serialisation-challenges-and-stakes.md

 Serialization plays a central role and has a real business impact when developing a Machine Learning system.
 Depending on the system's needs, different strategies can be implemented, and the choice of serialization format must seek to optimize different criteria.
 Indeed, serialization has an impact on the following eight areas:

 - **Model preservation and deployment**: saves a model for future use and simplifies deployment.
--**Data exchange and communication between different systems**: facilitates data exchange and communication between different parts of a system, or between different systems.
+- **Data exchange and communication between different systems**: facilitates data exchange and communication between different parts of a system, or between different systems.
--**Efficient storage and transmission**: reduces the storage space required and the bandwidth used for data transmission, thus saving money, improving performance and optimizing resources.
+- **Efficient storage and transmission**: reduces the storage space required and the bandwidth used for data transmission, thus saving money, improving performance and optimizing resources.
--**Data consistency and integrity**: guarantees the consistency and integrity of data as it flows through different parts of a system, or between different systems.
+- **Data consistency and integrity**: guarantees the consistency and integrity of data as it flows through different parts of a system, or between different systems.
 It permits to maintain data accuracy and reliability.
--**Reproducibility and debugging**: In ML, the ability to reproduce experiments is essential for debugging and improvement.
+- **Reproducibility and debugging**: In ML, the ability to reproduce experiments is essential for debugging and improvement.
 Serialization enables data and models to be stored in such a way that they can be reloaded and used at a later date.
--**Cross-platform compatibility**: provides a standardized means of encoding data, ensuring cross-platform compatibility.
+- **Cross-platform compatibility**: provides a standardized means of encoding data, ensuring cross-platform compatibility.
--**Long-term data archiving**: useful when companies often need to archive long-term data for compliance or analysis purposes.
+- **Long-term data archiving**: useful when companies often need to archive long-term data for compliance or analysis purposes.
--**Data confidentiality and security**: Serialization can also play a role in data confidentiality and security, by enabling encryption and other security measures applied to serialized data prior to storage or transmission.
+- **Data confidentiality and security**: Serialization can also play a role in data confidentiality and security, by enabling encryption and other security measures applied to serialized data prior to storage or transmission.

 By defining the constraints of your project and mastering its environment, you'll be able to choose one serialization method over another.
 Understanding the impact of serialization will help you determine the criteria for choosing the format best suited to your needs.